Skip to main content

 How do people understand the past?
 How is public memory controlled and shaped by institutions charged with presenting the past to the public?

-These are some of the questions that will preoccupy this module in order to examine from a critical perspective the relationships between museums, their history and museulogical debates placed within the broader context of material and visual culture theory.
-This will enable us to look at the museum as a place in which the past is remembered not only by the inclusion or by exclusion of what is exhibited but also by how the past is interpreted within particular ideological frameworks.
+These are some of the questions we will ask when we examine the relationships between museums, their history and museological debates placed within the broader context of material and visual culture theory.
+This will enable us to look at the museum as a place in which the past is remembered not only by the inclusion, or exclusion, of what is exhibited but also by how the past is interpreted within particular ideological frameworks.